dvklopfenstein/timetracker/doc/mkdocs/source/usage_advanced.md

 ```

 ### Initializing runs `git add`
-If the project is git-managed, timetracker runs:
+If the project is git-managed, timetracker runs
-`git add .timetracker/config .timetracker/.gitignore`.
+`git add .timetracker/config .timetracker/.gitignore`,
+which adds these timetracker files to your project's git repo:
+  * `.timetracker/config`
+  * '.timetracker/.gitignore'
 Use the `--no-git-add` option inhibit running `git add`.
 ```sh
 $ trk init --no-git-add